Breast Center - Women's Health - Health Services - Eskenazi Health

 Nearly 40 percent of women have dense breast tissue, which makes it more difficult to detect breast cancer as both dense breast tissue and cancers show up as white on an X-ray mammogram.

 In May of 2019 St. Margaret’s Hospital Guild Diagnostic Breast Center installed a new piece of equipment specifically designed to help women with dense breast tissue.
 The Invenia™ ABUS 2.0 screening system uses sound waves to create 3D pictures of the breast tissue.
-The scans are used to complement the mammogram images in women with dense breasts to aid in the detection of breast cancer.
+The scans are used to complement, but not replace, the mammogram images in women with dense breasts to aid in the detection of breast cancer.
 The new technology is the only ultrasound technology FDA-approved for breast cancer detection in women with dense breast tissue.

 For more information, please contact St. Margaret’s Hospital Guild Diagnostic Breast Center at 317.880.7280.